Bad People – how many people are bad, really?

 Empathic Intuitives need to learn more about bad people

-As empathic, aware Souls on our planet, I do believe it’s one of our roles to learn to identify more fully how we function in the world and to identify those who function very differently from us.The world is not all 'Narcissists vs Empaths', yet part of our awakening as intuitive empaths is to understand ourselves better and to identify those who drain energy from others, rather than choosing to evolve in their own lives.Click To Tweet
+As empathic, aware Souls on our planet, I do believe it is one of our roles to learn to identify more fully how we function in the world and to learn to identify those who function very differently from us.The world is not all 'Narcissists vs Empaths', yet part of our awakening as intuitive empaths is to understand ourselves better and to identify those who drain energy from others, rather than choosing to evolve in their own lives.Click To Tweet

-As intuitive empaths, it’s time to stop being nice and giving by default, and it’s time to learn how to be discerning of others and their motivations.
+As intuitive empaths, it’s time to stop being nice and giving by default.
+It’s time to learn how to become more discerning of others and their motivations.

 I like to think I am my father’s daughter.